-But even if we stick with the word impact, the challenge is to try to understand it as it emerges (or dies), not just to blithely measure it as an end in itself to somehow justify another tranche of funding.
+But even if we stick with the word impact, the challenge is to try to understand it as it emerges (or dies), not just to blithely measure it as an end in itself.
 Good theory supports us in our challenge to interpret the limited evidence we can gather to gauge any likely emerging impact, even helping us to peer down the line with some helpful anticipation.
 From that interpretation, we may improve or shift our practice, or even shift our purpose as new realities show us now what might be possible or not.

 Again, it's a humble learning process.
-Indeed, change is intrinsically made of learning and unlearning processes and so it makes sense to embed our change method in these.
+Indeed, change is intrinsically a learning and unlearning process and so it makes sense to embed our change method in these.